 What struck me throughout the project’s research period was the manufactured need for humans to identify with something in order to feel valid, and how easily that need can be manipulated through strategic division.

 Not quite a monologue, iDent requires a degree of audience participation.
-Here’s an extract from the script’s directions:
+An extract from the script’s directions reads:

 The scene is set in a procedural chamber: a space where the AI can repurpose Human’s iDNA through a physical transfusion.
 There are four transfusion tubes visible (to correlate with Blood, Lover, Friend, and Foe).
 There is also a procedural chair (with restraints for upper arms).